pippim/pippim.github.io/programs/stack.md

 1. What the GitHub Pages repo looks likes before running `refresh.sh` bash script
 2. Running `refresh.sh` script in terminal window
-3. GitHub Pages is rebuilt in less than a minute
+3. GitHub Pages is rebuilt in a few minutes
 4. View a converted Stack Exchange Post
 5. Look at the original post
 6. Return to GitHub Pages and notice the table of Contents and Navigation Bars that have been inserted because post qualifies as a long answer.